AdarshR-M/ANYmation-Scripting-Questions2023/README.md

 ## Information

 ___Please fill in the fields below otherwise your submission won't be considered___.
-(Click on the icon that looks like a pen, modify file, press the commit changes button at the bottom of the page)
+(Click on the icon that looks like a pen (upper right), modify file, press the commit changes button at the bottom of the page)

 **Name** : <br>
 **Roll Number** : <br>